x676f64/secureum-mind_map/Solidity101/Struct Types.md

 # 64 - [Struct Types](Struct%20Types.md)
 Structs help define new aggregate types by combining other value/reference types into one unit.

-Struct types can be used inside mappings and arrays and they can themselves contain mappings and arrays.
-It is not possible for a struct to contain a member of its own type
+Struct types can be used inside [mappings](Mapping%20Types.md) and [arrays](Arrays.md) and they can themselves contain mappings and arrays.

+It is not possible for a [structs](Structs.md) to contain a member of its own type

 ___
 ## Slide Screenshot